pnp/blog/content/post/what-s-up-with-markdown.md

 ### 4. Images

 Images use almost the same syntax as hyperlinks except they begin with an exclamation point.
-In this case the \"alt\" text is in square brackets and the image URL is in parenthesis, with no spaces in between.
+In this case the "alt" text is in square brackets and the image URL is in parenthesis, with no spaces in between.